-L-carnitine is particularly important for the fat metabolism of the body.
-In order to produce energy the body needs certain substances, one of which is L-carnitine, which is formed from the two essential amino acids methionine and lysine.
-Without L-carnitine fats cannot be broken down.
-This is especially true for body builders, as they obviously want to increase their lean muscle and require a much higher fat metabolism.
+L-carnitine is particularly important for the body's fat metabolism.
+The body needs certain substances to generate energy, including L-carnitine, which is formed from the two essential amino acids methionine and lysine.
+Without L-carnitine, fats cannot be broken down.
+This is especially true for strength athletes, because they want to gain fat-free muscles and need a significantly higher fat metabolism.
 The most important effect of L-carnitine is related to the energy production in the body cells.
 In the cells, L-carnitine promotes the transport of fatty acids into the mitochondria.
-Mitochondria are like mechanisms that convert the fatty acids introduced by L-carnitine into usable energy.
+Mitochondria are like engines that convert the fatty acids introduced by L-carnitine into usable energy.

-Meat is the main supplier of this, particularly red meat.
-Poultry contains hardly any L-carnitine and anyone on a vegetarian diet should make sure they take an adequate supply of L-carnitine too.
-It is especially important for women, who refrain from eating red meat in their diet, to take sufficient L-carnitine.
+Meat is the main supplier.
+It is found especially in red meat.
+Poultry contains hardly any L-carnitine and even with a vegetarian diet, care should be taken to ensure an adequate supply of L-carnitine.
+It is therefore particularly important for women who do not eat red meat as a part of their diet that they are provided with sufficient L-carnitine.

 - Fat metabolism